 After his last novel, he vanished.
 Poof!
 Never to be seen again.
 “He’s in Zurich!”
 “He’s in London.”
 “He’s dead.
 “There was talk of criminal proceedings; that he changed his name; that he became bored with fame.
 Who was he?

 Oddly, the story of Adam Diment has no protagonist, no hero, villain or love-interest.
 There’s no linear plot development or character exposition.
-Rather, with his billowing sleeves, satin vests, and bevy of hippy chicks, he’s a dandy in aspic.
+No forward movement.
+Rather, with his billowing sleeves, satin vests, and bevy of hippy chicks, Time has left him unscathed.
+He’s a dandy in aspic.